Last updated on February 26th, 2024 at 07:25 pm

 Credit cards are a flexible way to pay off your needs but have higher interest rates.
 So before going for one, you should first compare lenders based on the interest rate and other terms.

 They fall into different other categories like reward credit cards, cashback credit cards, and balance transfer credit cards.

 Credit card loans are unsecured and have a higher interest rate.
 Which makes it difficult to pay back the loan.

-Mortgage debt refers to the loan you take for buying a house and then repay it in installments.
-It has a non-revolving debt and you pay it including principal and interest over a longer period of time.
+Mortgage debt refers to the loan you take to buy a house and then repay it in installments.
+It has a non-revolving debt and you pay it including principal and interest over a longer period.
 Its terms can be 10 years, 20 years, or even 30 years longer.

-Mortgage comes in big debt amounts and therefore you pay a huge interest depending on the period of time.
+Mortgage comes in big debt amounts and therefore you pay a huge interest depending on the period.
 The interest rates are lower because the house is placed as collateral.

 Payday loans are short-term personal loans that you pay on the next pay date.
 This can be done by giving electronic access to banks to automatically take that amount or handing over a check so they can withdraw the loan amount.

 Now you’ve learned the types of debt but what to do to get out of debt?
 So for that purpose, you need to get enough knowledge on the following topics: